CodesRahul96/portfolio/README.md

 # Personal Portfolio
 This is a personal portfolio website built with React.js and Bootstrap, utilizing React Router v6 to enable easy access to multiple pages.
-The website was designed and created entirely by Rahul Vijay, showcasing his skills and projects.
+The website was designed and created entirely by Coder Rahul, showcasing his skills and projects.

 ![Rahul-Portfolio](https://drive.google.com/file/d/1w7ttjxBlVFmPmyVWklOLD38aw4keJwco/view?usp=sharing)